srid/neuron-template/README.md

 # How to publish your own [neuron] site

+---

+**NOTE**: Neuron is superceded by Emanote; See also: https://github.com/srid/emanote-template

+---

 [neuron] is a note-taking app optimized for publishing.
 Use this template repository to get started with [publishing](https://neuron.zettel.page/778816d3.html) your own neuron site that looks like [one of these][examples].

 - Login to GitHub and go to <https://github.com/srid/neuron-template/generate>